selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Let go of worry.
 You can handle the future when it comes

-Let go of anger.
+Do nothing in anger, go [[take-a-walk]].
 There are endless sources of irritation and you can’t be angry all the time.
 It’s not personal.
 It doesn’t matter.

 Don’t take yourself too seriously.
 Know your limitations.

 Emotions gather and disperse like waves and clouds.
-Do not magnify them in your mind.
+Neither suppress nor exaggerate.
 Feel and let go.

 > "Very little is needed to make a happy life;
 > it is all within yourself, in your way of thinking"